Hausdorff dimension of limit sets for projective Anosov representations: Background

 \begin{example} Let $\Omega \subset \proj(\R^n)$ be the set of lines in $\R^n$ in restriction to which the quadratic form

-is negative. $\Omega$ identifies with the symmetric space of the group $\SO(n-1,1)$ of linear transformations preserving $\mathbf q$, that is, the hyperbolic space of dimension $n-1$.
-In that case, the Hilbert distance on $\Omega$ is induced by the $\SO(n-1,1)$ Riemannian metric of constant curvature $-1$.
-In particular, $\Omega$ is a hyperbolic convex domain. \end{example}
+is negative.
+The convex set $\Omega$ identifies with the symmetric space of the group $\SO(n-1,1)$ of linear transformations preserving $\mathbf q$, that is, the hyperbolic space of dimension $n-1$.
+In that case, the Hilbert distance on $\Omega$ is induced by the $\SO(n-1,1)$-invariant Riemannian metric of constant curvature $-1$.
+In particular, $\Omega$ is a Gromov hyperbolic convex domain. \end{example}

-\begin{example} Let $E\simeq \R^{k(k+1)/2}$ be the space of quadratic forms on $\R^k$ and let $\Omega \subset \proj(\R^{k(k+1)/2})$ be the projectivization of the cone of positive definite quadratic forms.
+\begin{example} Let $\Sym^2({\R^k}^*)$ be the space of quadratic forms on $\R^k$ and let $\Omega \subset \proj(\Sym^2({\R^k}^*))$ be the projectivization of the cone of positive definite quadratic forms.
 Then the group $\SL(k,\R)$ acts transitively on $\Omega$, and $\Omega$ identifies with the symmetric space $\SL(k,\R)/\SO(k)$.
 In that case, the Hilbert distance on $\Omega$ is related to the Cartan projection in the following way: